Towards Automated Network Mitigation Analysis (extended): Experiments

 In Figure~\ref{fig:coverage-percentage-of-instance-that-terminated-within-}(a), we observe that the algorithm provides reasonable coverage $>50\%$ for up to $800$ hosts, when considering on average 5 vulnerabilities and 5 fix-actions per host.
 Unless both the attacker and the mitigation budget are scaled to $1$ (relative to \mbudgetfactor\ and \abudgetfactor, respectively), this result is relatively independent from the budget.
 One explanation why it is independent from the budget is that there is no huge difference between factors $5$ and $\infty$ in the sense that the attacker cannot find more or better critical paths and the defender cannot find more interesting fix action sequences because of the infinite budgets.
 In the case that both are scaled to $1$, the searches for critical paths and fix actions sequences are vastly simplified.
 Hence the overall coverage is better.

 Note that the number of fix actions scales linearly with the number of hosts, which in the worst case, i.e., when all sequences need to be regarded, leads to an exponential blowup.
-The fact that the coverage decreases slower than linearly in number of hosts is promising at likely a result of stubborn set technique employed, as it restricts analysis to fix action sequences eventually effecting the attack actions in the computed critical paths which are only linearly dependent in the number of hosts.

 In Figure~\ref{fig:coverage-by-number-of-fixes-per-hosts-}(b), we have fixed the number of hosts to $500$, but varied the number of fixes that apply per host by scaling $\lambda_F$ in integer steps from $0$ to $10$, which controls the expected value of patch fixes generated per host.
 We then plotted the coverage with the total number of fixes, i.e., the number of firewall fixes and patch fixes actually generated.
 We tested $50$ samples per value of $\lambda_F$ and attacker/mitigation budget.
-We cut of at above 11 fixes per host, were we had too few data points.
+We cut of at above 11 fixes per host, where we had too few data points.
 We furthermore applied a sliding average with a window size of $1$ to smoothen the results, as the total number of actual fixes varies for a given $\lambda_F$.
 Similar to Figure~\ref{fig:coverage-percentage-of-instance-that-terminated-within-}(a), the influence of the attacker and mitigation budget is less than expected, except for the extreme case where both are set to their minimal values.
 The results suggest that the mitigation analysis is reliable up to a number of 4 fixes per hosts, but up to 16 fixes per host, there is still a decent chance for termination.

 Figure~\ref{fig:coverage-percentage-of-instance-that-terminated-within-}(c) compares the impact of the mitigation- and attacker-budget factors $\mbudgetfactor,\abudgetfactor \in \{1, 2.5, 5, 7.5, 10, \infty \}$.
 The overall picture supports our previous observations.
 The attacker budget has almost no influence on the performance of the algorithm.
 This, however, is somewhat surprising given that the attacker budget not only affects the penetration testing task itself, but also influences the mitigation-analysis.
 Larger attacker budgets in principle allow for more attacks, imposing the requirement to consider more expensive mitigation strategies.
 It will be interesting to explore this effect, or lack thereof, on real-life networks.